sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ## Windows Defender Credential Guard

-Credential Guard uses virtualization-based security to isolate and protect secrets (e.g., NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket attacks.
+Credential Guard uses virtualization-based security to isolate and protect secrets (for example, NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket attacks.

 **OEMs:** To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md).